 A medicine like epacadostat, which targets IDO1, can reverse the immune system’s cancer suppression, allowing the body’s natural defenses to kick into high gear.
 Inhibitors of the body’s checkpoints, such as PD-1 (programmed cell death 1), PD-L1, and CTLA-4, all work similarly.

-The phase 3 KEYNOTE-252/ECHO-301 trial, which is enrolling patients at more than 120 locations, will randomize 600 patients, in a ratio of one to one, to Keytruda either with epacadostat or with placebo (NCT02752074).
+The phase 3 KEYNOTE-252/ECHO-301 trial, which is enrolling patients at more than 120 locations, will randomize 600 patients, at a ratio of 1-1, to Keytruda either with epacadostat or with placebo (NCT02752074) (NCT02752074).

 If you have melanoma that is not treatable by surgery or local treatment, you may be eligible for this trial.
 The trial excludes patients who have previously received systemic therapy for their condition, particularly immunotherapies targeting the PD-1/PD-L1 pathway, IDO1, or CD137.
 However, those already treated with an anti-CTLA-4 therapy are authorized to participate.

 Researchers expect that by combining Keytruda, an intravenous PD-1 inhibitor, with epacadostat, an oral PD-1 inhibitor, they will improve the 21 to 33% overall response rates that Keytruda monotherapy demonstrated in the clinical trials that led to its FDA clearance in melanoma.

 “Combination is the next step for immuno treatment.
 We’ve got certain combinations showing efficacy but increased toxicity, so we’re looking for something that does better,” said Omid Hamid, M.D., director of melanoma therapeutics and chief of translational research and immune-oncology at The Angeles Clinic and Research Institute in Los Angeles. epacadostat is Hamid’s primary research focus, and he participates as an investigator in the clinical trial.